 804. Duty to Intercede.
 Any officer present and observing another officer using force that is clearly beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force.
-An officer who observes another employee use force that exceeds the degree of force permitted by law should promptly report these observations to a supervisor.
+An officer who observes another employee use force that exceeds the degree of force permitted by law shall promptly report these observations to a supervisor as soon as feasible.